Self-Portrait, San Diego, California, 2020 ©Annie Claflin

 About Annie Claflin

-Annie Claflin is a multidisciplinary artist living in San Diego, California whose work originates with the photographic medium.
-Claflin creates and alters imagery, often paired with familiar objects, to convey her relentless search for sanctuary amidst psychological unrest.
-Her artwork has been published in Analog Forever Magazine and included in exhibitions at The Griffin Museum of Photography, The Los Angeles Center of Photography, and The Whatcom Museum in Bellingham, Washington, among others.
+Annie Claflin is an artist living and working in San Diego, California who makes photographs, alters them, and creates photographic objects.
+Her creative practice provides sanctuary amidst psychological unrest arising from the main themes examined in her artwork: family, home, and their relationship to identity.
+Claflin graduated from New England School of Photography, holds a BFA in Photography from Massachusetts College of Art + Design (garnering the award for Media Arts during her matriculation), and an MS in Arts Administration from Boston University.
+Her artwork has been published in Analog Forever Magazine and The Boston Globe and included in exhibitions at Chung 24 Gallery, The Griffin Museum of Photography, The Los Angeles Center of Photography, and The Whatcom Museum, among others.
 In 2023 and 2024, Claflin was included in the Critical Mass Top 200, and was a finalist in the Royal Photographic Society’s International Photographic Exhibition 165 in 2023.
-Her photograph was juried by Katherine Ware, Julie Grahame and Allison Retina Stewart as third place award winner at the American Photographic Artists San Diego’s Untitled 2022 exhibition.
+Her photograph was juried as third place award winner at the American Photographic Artists San Diego’s Untitled 2022 exhibition.
 One of her images placed as a finalist for The Kuala Lumpur Photo Awards in 2021.
-She has been interviewed about her practice for The Boston Metro newspaper and the Too Tired Project online.
-Claflin graduated from New England School of Photography, holds a BFA in Photography from Massachusetts College of Art + Design, and an MS in Arts Administration from Boston University.
+She was interviewed about her practice for The Boston Metro newspaper and the Too Tired Project online.